 NetApp offers an array of encryption solutions as well as encryption key management.
 Other measures include a wide range of strategies and tools to help your organization stay resilient against ransomware threats, and strict data retention and deletion policies that support data minimization.
 NetApp security researchers work diligently to detect, mitigate against, and respond to software bugs and security vulnerabilities.

 NetApp implements these safeguards to protect its information systems and the data stored in them.
 And, following the model of shared responsibility, we also offer strategies, tools, and services to empower our customers to do the same.

 NetApp is committed to creating a secure and agile platform designed to empower customers to confidently thrive.

 When an organization transforms itself from an on-premises infrastructure to a hybrid, private, or public cloud infrastructure, sharing responsibility with the cloud service provider for the security of data is key to this fundamental shift.
 The shared responsibility model addresses which parties in this cloud computing environment are responsible for managing the security of data—its confidentiality, integrity, and availability.

-You, our customer, may be responsible for secure operations in the cloud, including ensuring that corporate policies such as password complexity are enabled and followed in the cloud just as they were on premises.
+You, our customer, may be responsible for secure operations in the cloud, such as ensuring that corporate policies like password complexity are enabled and followed across virtual deployments just as they were on premises.

 As a global leader in data storage, NetApp offers a broad range of strategies, tools, and services to help your organization stay resilient against ransomware threats, mitigate recovery efforts, and reduce recovery time.

-NetApp’s own data deletion policies support data minimization for data stored on drives that customers return: Customers are instructed to delete, encrypt, or render irrecoverable all data stored on returned media before it is returned.
+NetApp’s own data deletion policies support data minimization for data stored on drives that customers return: Customers are instructed to delete, encrypt, or render unrecoverable all data stored on returned media before it is returned.